Dulcelina Salce Curtis at work.

 Dulcelina Salce Curtis was a hard-working visionary who spent her time in wise pursuits—teacher, agriculturalist, farmer, orchardist, and conservationist in flood control and surface water protection.
 Dulcelina, a lifelong resident of Corrales, gave generously of herself by providing the support and influence necessary for development of organized flood control for Corrales.
-She organized the Corrales P.T.A. (for the many facets of community progress in schools) youth programs, and mentoring; the Extension Club to promote advanced methods of agricultural, animal, and dairy use and preservation; raised most of the money to build a church; organized the 4-H Club in Corrales; and was instrumental in the incorporation of Corrales in 1971, serving on the Village Council for seven years.
+She organized the Corrales P.T.A. to encourage many facets of community progress in schools, including youth programs and mentoring; the Extension Club to promote advanced methods of agricultural, animal, and dairy use and preservation; raised most of the money to build a church; organized the 4-H Club in Corrales; and was instrumental in the incorporation of Corrales in 1971, serving on the Village Council for seven years.
 She and her husband, Vincent, assembled and owned the first fire truck in Corrales.
 She started the Corrales Senior Center in the 1970s and was on the board for more than twenty years.

-She helped to organize the Sandoval Elementary School system in the early 1950s into the Albuquerque Public Schools.
+She helped organize the Sandoval Elementary School system in the early 1950s into the Albuquerque Public Schools.
 In 1961, the Village of Sandoval and the school were renamed the Village of Corrales and Corrales Elementary School.

 In her own words, “I’ve worked all my life, hopefully, for the betterment of the Corrales community, agriculture, schools, youth groups, church historical and civic programs, flood control, and politics.”